 Being the one and only goat farm in Singapore, the Hay Dairies Goat farm is home to more than 800 goats, with the majority originating from the USA.
 At the farm, you will be able to interact with goats or feed them with packs of hay sold onsite.
 You can even observe the milking process of the goats if you arrive at the farm from 9 am to 10.30 am and give the fresh milk a taste

 While there is no entry fee required for the Hay Dairies Goat farm, you will have to purchase Alfalfa Hay for $5 a packet to feed the hungry goats.
-You can also purchase a range of souvenirs such as freshly bottled goats’ milk which starts from $2.50 or other merchandise such as cooler boxes.
+You can also purchase a range of souvenirs such as freshly bottled goats’ milk, handmade goat soap, drawstring bags and cooler boxes.

 Opening Hours: Daily except Tuesday 9 am-4 pm, open to public